tkraemer/n4js/README.md

 # N4JS

-The [N4JS language and its IDE](https://numberfour.github.io/n4js) allow high quality Javascript development for large Node.js projects.
+The [N4JS language and its IDE](https://numberfour.github.io/n4js) enables high-quality JavaScript development for large Node.js projects.
 N4JS enriches ECMAScript with a static type system and provides extensive support for static validation hosted within a feature-rich IDE.

-N4JS is based on ECMAScript Version 5, ECMAScript 2015 is supported to a great extent.
+N4JS is based on ECMAScript Version 5 and ECMAScript 2015 is supported to a great extent.
 It adds a sound static type system inspired by Java 8, extended by concepts such as structural typing or union types.
-The language provides built-in support for state-of-the-art programming paradigms, for example dependency injection and test support.
-The Eclipse based IDE for typed JavaScript is custom tailored to these concepts, it validates code as you type and comes with state-of-the art features sich as content assist or quick-fixes.
+The language provides built-in support for state-of-the-art programming paradigms such as dependency injection and robust test support.
+The Eclipse based IDE for typed JavaScript is custom-built for exactly these concepts.
+Code is validated as you type in addition to tools such as content-assist and quick-fixes to ensure your code is written safely and intuitively.

 ## Releases